 The Vbeam treatment itself takes only a few minutes to complete.
 It is performed in the outpatient office setting.
 No anesthesia is needed.
 You will be given protective eyewear by your provider.
 They will clean the skin and then apply the laser device to the treatment area.

 The laser device produces a cooling spray before applying the laser pulse, so pain is minimal with V-beam treatments.
-Your provider may also apply a numbing cream before the laser is applied to reduce discomfort.
+At DCA, we typically do not apply numbing cream before using the V-beam because it may affect your treatment.

 Does VBeam laser hurt?